Love My Life (manga)

 Love My Life is a Japanese manga series written and illustrated by Ebine Yamaji.
 It was originally serialized in the josei manga magazine Feel Young from 2000 to 2001, and collected in a single tankōbon volume released on September 8, 2001.
-The single volume has been translated into Mandarin and released by Taiwan Kadokawa and is available internationally on several Asian online shops like YesAsia.
-The film based on this manga was produced in 2006, and the DVD was released on May 4, 2007 and was released in the United States by Wolfe Video.
-It was also shown in Los Angeles on December 2, 2007.
+The volume has been translated into Mandarin and released by Taiwan Kadokawa and is available internationally on several Asian online shops like YesAsia.
+A film based on the manga was produced in 2006, and the DVD was released on May 4, 2007, and was released in the United States by Wolfe Video.
+It was also screened in Los Angeles on December 2, 2007.

 Story

-Ichiko Izumiya is an eighteen-year-old woman who goes to language school in university and works part-time at a music store.
+Ichiko Izumiya is an eighteen-year-old woman who studies language at university and works part-time at a music store.
 She lives with her father, Housei Izumiya, who translates English novels into Japanese for a living.
 Her mother died seven years before the story begins.
 Ichiko also has a girlfriend named Eri Joujima.
 When she comes out as a lesbian to her father, her father shocks her by telling her that both he and her mother are also gay.
-They had wanted to raise a child, and had agreed to marry in name to raise a child in Japan, while mutually being in their own relationships.
-The rest of the story shows Ichiko meeting her parents' lovers, her daily life and love with Eri.
+They wanted to raise a child, and agreed to marry in name to raise a child in Japan, while being in their own respective relationships.
+The rest of the story shows Ichiko meeting her parents' lovers, living her daily life, and continuing her relationship with Eri.